-Biden to make at-home testing free; over the counter test results not included in state Covid-19 data
+Biden to make at-home testing free; over the counter test results not included in state COVID-19 data

 RALEIGH N.C.
-(WNCN) – The White House wants at-home covid tests to be free starting January.
+(WNCN) – The White House wants at-home COVID-19 tests to be free starting January.

 “If you’re one of the 150 million Americans with private health insurance, next month, your plan will cover at-home tests,” Biden said.